omalovichko/CodilityLessons/README.md

 Complexity optimisation are needed:
 ------

+__Lesson 90 - Tasks from Indeed Prime 2015 challenge__
+* SlalomSkiing: Given a sequence, find the longest subsequence that can be decomposed into at most three monotonic parts.

 __Lesson 91 - Tasks from Indeed Prime 2016 challenge__
 * RectangleBuilderGreaterArea: Count the distinct rectangle sizes, of area greater than or equal to X, that can be built out of a given set of segments.